szilardhuber/szilardhuber.github.io/_posts/2020-05-24-learnin-game-programming-with-defold.md

 When you finish this you have a single scene with a map where you have a player who moves with the arrow keys, can even shoot rockets and there is a tank that can be fired at and that explodes if hit.
 You even have a score displayed on the top of the screen and they give you some good suggestions on how to move forward with this.
 However by the time I came here I had at least 3 copmletely different directions I wanted to go and tons of ideas on what games I would like to create so let's see together if I can finish a game until published and what that game will look like.
 To be honest in this moment I can only guess with both questions. :)

 ![My first game](/assets/defold1.png)

+So as a first development let's add more tanks so that we can get more score than the 100 from the tutorial.
+I only have two game objects in my collection so I need to add the code for spawning the tanks either to the tank.script or to the player.script.
+It would seem natural for me to put it in the code for tanks but as they are the dynamically created instances it would happen that I don't have any objects to run my timer.
+So decorate the player object even more it is already the one responsible for most of the logic but for now this should do.
+I assume at a later point I will need to add a level.script or logic.script to the collection but at this point I still don't know enough about the engine to decide where is the best place for general game logic.

+{% gist fddae384a6b57cac419b25a05b2006af player.lua %}

+So at fist I add two "constants" to the script the Spawn Interval (this will be the time interval between two spawns of a tank) and the Max Speed which is the running speed of the player that has nothing to do with this modification but while I'm here I feel I should refactor it to a property as well.
+By defining a `go.property` you can use that in the code `self.spawn_interval` and `self.max_speed` and also you can edit these values in the editor with the nice property pane that already has properties for all kind of stuff.